ayobame/Porfolio/Statistical Analysis/Stat-analytics.md

-### Model trained using 80% of this dataset and suggest an appropriate GLM to model ouput to input variables.
+**Model trained using 80% of this dataset and suggest an appropriate GLM to model output to input variables.**

 ```r